gamecreature/rsync-output-compressor/README.md

 rsync -avz --delete user@example.com:/data /backups/remote_data | rsync-output-compressor.rb --rules compress-rules.txt
 ```

 The rules file in this example is 'compress-rules.txt'.
-See the text  below for example rule files
+See the text below for example rule files and their output.